DA: Cambria County chief detective suspended after criminal charges filed

 Freoni declined to comment.

-Freoni was sworn in as the county's chief detective on Jan.
-14, 2019, and has previously worked for police departments in Dale Borough, Jackson Township, Cambria Township, Ebensburg Borough and Nanty Glo Borough.
+Freoni was sworn in as chief detective on Jan.
+14, 2019, and previously worked for police departments in Dale Borough, Jackson Township, Cambria Township, Ebensburg Borough and Nanty Glo Borough.